Axiomatinous/Co-Axiofunctio-Ethical-OS/README.md

 ### Overview

-Developed by me, Ace Axiomatinous started on date 29th Oct 2025 from past accumulated knowledge.
+Developed by me, Ace Axiomatinous started on date 29th Oct 2025 from past accumulated knowledge, completed version 1 on 2nd Nov 2025.
 A computer science engineering student, **Ethical OS** is not a philosophical treatise — it is an **engineering specification** for moral decision-making.
 The framework synthesizes:

 - **Biological imperatives** (Tier 1: survival, reproduction, coordination)
 - **Structural logic** (Tiers 1–4, Axioms 1–4, Three Laws of Inter-Species Ethics)
-- **Mathematical stability analysis** (`S(G) < 0.6 → systemic collapse`)
+- **Mathematical stability analysis** (`S(G) < Sᶜʳⁱᵗ → systemic collapse`) Where Sᶜʳⁱᵗ is the critical collapse threshold.
 - **Epistemological rigor** (5-criteria test for objective truth)

 It has withstood adversarial stress-testing by frontier AI models (ChatGPT, Claude, Gemini) and **predicts historical moral failures** — from slavery to colonialism — with perfect retrospective accuracy.